 Spawn is the living fungal culture, called mycelium, grown onto a substrate.
 It provides the backbone to any mushroom growing operation.
 Think of it as the equivalent of seeds for a mushroom farm.
-Though unlike seeds, mushroom spawn is grown from selected genetics and cloned for consistent production of a particular cultivar of mushroom.
+Unlike seeds, though, mushroom spawn is grown from selected genetics and cloned for consistent production of a particular cultivar of mushroom.
 This is similar to how people grow apples from grafted wood as opposed to planting apple seeds.

-Wait, I thought mushrooms grew from spores...
+Wait, I thought mushrooms grew from spores?

-Well, yes!
+Yes!
 That's true.
 However, mushrooms growing in the wild from wild spores are the success stories of an odds game played by each particular mushroom species.
 Mushrooms choose to produce thousands of spores in a scatter shot approach to reproduction.
 The more spores floating about in the wind, dispersed by rain, moved about by insects and other critters, the better chance of finding the perfect environment to grow.

-How is North Spore Spawn produced?
+How is North Spore spawn produced?

 North Spore produces 100% of its spawn at its facility in Portland, Maine.
 Spawn is produced in-house in our laboratory on millet and wheat berries.
 We start by taking mushroom cultures from our culture bank and growing them out on sterilized millet and wheat berries.
 Many of our cultures were isolated and grown from wild New England foraged mushrooms.